andreasabel/inCode/entry/introduction-to-singletons-1.md

 mkDoor Locked = UnsafeMkDoor
 ```

-Unfortunately, that’s not how types work in haskell.
+Unfortunately, that’s not how types work in Haskell.
 Remember that for a
 polymorphic type `forall s.
 DoorState -> Door s`, the *caller* picks the type
 variable.